-In the age of instant gratification, offering guaranteed two-day shipping, or transit times that won’t be seen as “too long” in their eyes, can lead to a positive customer experience.
+Offering guaranteed 2-day shipping (or at least transit times that won’t be seen as “too long” in their eyes) fosters a positive customer experience.
 In turn, this can lead to better customer reviews and recommendations.

 There are many factors that play into why a shopper makes it all the way to the checkout page and then exits before making their purchase.
-Two of the top reasons for abandoned carts are high shipping costs and slow delivery speeds.
+Two of the top causes of cart abandonment are high shipping costs and slow delivery speeds.

-To increase conversions and ultimately grow your business, offering a lower-cost expedited delivery option can help prevent some people from abandoning their cart.
-Of course, it must be the right balance of healthy margins and profitability for you, and what’s appealing to your customers.
+Offering a lower-cost expedited delivery option can help prevent some people from abandoning their cart.
+As long as it hits the right balance of healthy margins and profitability for you, it will appeal to your budget-minded customers.

 3. Keep customers coming back